 cafe.
 Eggs over easy, hash browns, corn

-beef hash, sour dough bread, coffee, and water is my order.
+beef hash, sourdough bread, coffee, and water are my order.
 It arrives very slowly as there are maybe 50

 firefighters in this small cafe.
 These